This short tutorial will teach you how on GitHub delete branch using the command line and the website interface.

 1. Deleting Branch Using Command Line

-Open your terminal, and enter the git you want to delete the branch.
-Now all you have to is to runt the following command line:
+Open your terminal, and enter the Github repository you want to delete the branch.
+Now all you have to do is to run the following command line:

 $ git push origin --delete <branch>